 Audubon Zoo Lights

 New Orleans’ newest holiday lights display is found at the award-winning Audubon Zoo, where lighted, life-size, silk replicas of tigers, elephants and other popular zoo residents populate the grounds.
 The month-long event also features Santa meet-and-greets and nightly live entertainment.

 Celebration in the Oaks

-This dazzling display draws thousands to scenic City Park each year with dozens of illuminated holiday vignettes spread over 25 acres.
+Now in its 33rd year, this dazzling display draws thousands to scenic City Park during the holidays with dozens of illuminated holiday vignettes spread over 25 acres.
 Highlights include the “Dripping Snow Tree,” a massive live oak covered with 42,000 twinkling lights.

 St. Louis Cathedral and St. Augustine Church Concerts

 Historic St. Louis Cathedral and St. Augustine Church offer free holiday concerts throughout the month.
 St. Augustine—Dec.
 7: The Nayo Jones Experience; Dec.
 14: Audrey Ferguson and the Voices of Distinction; Dec.
 21: Loose Cattle.
 St. Louis—Dec.
 2: Ellis Marsalis; Dec.
 4: St. Peter Claver Gospel Choir; Dec.
 5: Sweet Cecilia; Dec.
 9: Preservation Hall All-Stars; Dec.
 11: José Fermin Ceballos with Merengue-4; Dec.
 12: Opera Creole; Dec.
 15: Quiana Lynell Dec.
 18: Zulu Gospel Choir; Dec.
 19: Christmas Organ Spectacular featuring Loriae Llorca.